United States · tool

 Prickly Pear Margarita

-This vibrant pink cocktail, made with the juice of the native prickly pear cactus, offers a unique sweet-tart flavor profile.
-It's a refreshing taste of the desert, perfect for sipping after a hike.
+A vibrant pink cocktail made with the juice of the native prickly pear cactus, offering a unique sweet and tart flavor with a hint of earthiness.
+It's a refreshing taste of the Sonoran Desert.

 Green Chile Stew